OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-building-partial.md

 ### What is a testnet or a devnet? {#what-is-a-testnet-or-a-devnet}
 <p>Testnets (or devnets) primarily serve developers who want to test out the applications they're building without having to use any real mainnet funds.</p>

-<p>Arbitrum testnets have the same full feature-set as the mainnet networks.
-They are also "true" L2s that run on top of public testnet Layer 1s, using their underlying networks for security and settlement.</p>
+<p>Arbitrum's Nitro Goerli Rollup testnet has the same full feature-set as the mainnet networks.
+It is also a "true" L2 that runs on top of the Goerli testnet (L1), using it for security and settlement.</p>

-<p>Users can bridge any asset from the underlying testnet L1 into an Arbitrum testnet (and back!), using the official <a href="https://bridge.arbitrum.io">bridge</a>.</p>
+<p>Users can bridge any asset from the Goerli testnet (L1) into the Nitro Goerli Rollup testnet (and back!), using the official <a href="https://bridge.arbitrum.io">bridge</a>.</p>

 <p></p>

 ### Is there any testnet available on Arbitrum? {#is-there-any-testnet-available-on-arbitrum}
-<p>Yes, there's a Goerli Rollup Testnet (421613) that uses the Nitro rollup tech stack, running on top of Ethereum Goerli.
+<p>Yes, there's a Goerli Rollup testnet (421613) that uses the Nitro rollup tech stack, running on top of Ethereum Goerli.
 You can find more information <a href="https://developer.arbitrum.io/public-chains">here</a>.</p>

 <p></p>